Apps for boatingThe best apps for finding harbours and anchorages

 boot/image_9624bd617f87ad1ee2f75e1b09700dad

-Pompomela is a specialised app that has digitalised harbour management on Lake Constance and uses a traffic light system to show in real time which harbour has a guest berth available for the respective boat size.
+Pompomela is a specialised app that has digitised harbour management on Lake Constance and uses a traffic light system to show in real time which harbour has a guest berth available for the respective boat size.
 The app is a real benefit for all boaters on the "Swabian Sea", saving them the often frustrating search for berths in the high season.
-However, its usefulness is strictly limited geographically, as the app remains completely non-functional outside of Lake Constance.
+However, the app is completely non-functional outside of Lake Constance.
 Users should also keep an eye on the battery level, as the application is very energy-hungry in operation and consumes considerable amounts of data in the background for map updates.

 Savvy Navvy